Responses to the Over-refuter Objections That Contradict Madhyamaka

 Moreover, (if you assert that) when reason negates bondage and liberation and so on, it is unfitting to specify that it negates them from the deepest point of view, then (that reasoning) would have to negate them conventionally [as well, since it would be a general negation], and at such a time, you would be negating all presentations of samsara and nirvana even conventionally, and such a Madhyamaka is without precedent.

-Consider whether you would attain a true stopping of anger and so on by just total absorption on the voidness of self-established existence of the voidness in which you were focusing on there is no such thing as anger at all.
+Consider whether you would attain a true stopping of anger and so on by merely having been in total absorption on the voidness of the self-established existence of voidness, where you were focusing on there being no such thing as anger at all.
 What would you experience when you arose from that, and you got angry again?
 To just think, this is an illusion, I’m not really angry, would that help?

 How Madhyamaka Responds (to Those Who Negate the Special Distinguishing Feature of Madhyamaka)

-If that were not the case (that they assert like that), then why do they say that the reasoning that refutes existence established by something’s own essential nature refutes mere existence [“mere” implies excluding anything more qualified that just existing] and mere arising and ceasing and so on?
-So, they say that as long as you assert that sprouts and so on exist, then for that long you need to assert existence established by something’s essential nature, and if there is no such thing as existence established by something’s essential nature, then there is no such thing as existence.
+If that were not the case (that they assert like that), then why do they say that the reasoning that refutes existence established by something’s own essential nature refutes something's even being exist and even arising and ceasing, and so on?
+So, they say that as long as you assert that sprouts and so on exist, then for that long you need to assert existence established by something’s essential nature; and if there is no such thing as existence established by something’s essential nature, then there is no such thing as existence.
 Thus, they fall to both extremes – nihilism and eternalism – and are no different from those who assert essentially existent things, the “essentialists.”

 Chandrakirti asserts like this in his commentary on Aryadeva’s Four Hundred Verses.
 He differentiates self-established existence and non-self-established existence from existence and nonexistence.
 Unless you understand the difference, you will fall to the two extremes and will not understand the meaning of Madhyamaka, the Middle Way, parted from extremes.
 For you, when something is not established in the slightest by its essential nature, then it becomes not in the slightest existent, and thus you fall to the extreme of nihilism.
 And as soon as you assert that something exists, then for you it must be accepted as having its existence established by its essential nature.
-And so for you, when cause and effect lack self-established existence, you cannot come to the position that sprouts and so on nevertheless function LIKE an illusion, and so you fall to the extreme of eternalism [self-established phenomena neither arise nor cease and so are eternal.]
+And so for you, when cause and effect lack self-established existence, you cannot come to the position that sprouts and so on nevertheless function LIKE an illusion, and so you fall to the extreme of eternalism.

 Therefore, by realizing that all things completely lack even a particle of existence established by their essential nature, you will avoid the extreme of existence.
 And when the ability of things to perform their functions induces certainty that they have the ability to perform their functions, with their voidness not rendering them as nonexistent and nonfunctional, then you have avoided the extreme of nonexistence.